top of page

 48” x 36”

-The first work encountered when approaching the exhibition space, its position on the wall in the stairwell allows it to be partially seen from the shop below, and can also be viewed from inside the show room itself, albeit not as well from the stairs.
+The first work encountered when approaching the exhibition space, its position on the wall in the stairwell allows it to be partially seen from the shop below, and can also be viewed from inside the showroom itself.

 The exhibition title, Adventures In Zoomorphic Idolatry came in meditation, along with most of the paintings that were to be featured.

-My interpretation of the central figure with the plague doctor mask was captured in a photograph in January 2023 by photographer Ryan McWilliam (RM photography) who has shot a few photos with me as the model that have ended up in paintings.
+My interpretation of the central figure with the plague doctor mask was captured in a photograph in January 2023 by photographer Ryan (RM photography) who has shot a few photos with me as the model ending up in my paintings over the last few years.
 Ryan is also the official photographer for the exhibition and has photographed the paintings for the catalogue.

-The sha animals featured at the bottom of the painting are based on an alter piece made for me by Kemetic craftsman and jeweller extraordinaire Baba Heru of Studio Ptah in NYC.
+The sha animals featured at the bottom of the painting are based on an altar piece made for me by craftsman and jeweller extraordinaire Baba Heru of Studio Ptah in NYC.

 The deities featured in the painting: